rapidsai/cuspatial/cpp/doc/DEVELOPER_GUIDE.md

 and we try to follow his rules: "No raw loops.
 No raw pointers.
 No raw synchronization primitives."

  * Prefer algorithms from STL and Thrust to raw loops.
- * Prefer libcudf and RMM [owning data structures and views](#libcudf-data-structures) to raw pointers and raw memory allocation.
+ * For device storage, prefer libcudf and RMM
+   [owning data structures and views](#libcuspatial-data-structures) to raw pointers and raw memory allocation.
+When pointers are used, prefer smart pointers (e.g. `std::shared_ptr` and `std::unique_ptr`) to raw pointers.
  * Prefer dispatching kernels to streams instead of explicit synchronization.

 Documentation is discussed in the [Documentation Guide](DOCUMENTATION.md).